64/cpp-faq/content/faq/iterators.md

 ### types of an iterator:
 there are 5 iterators in C++ defined by the standard as:
 - [input iterator](https://en.cppreference.com/w/cpp/named_req/InputIterator):
 input iterator is a single direction iterator and read only means you can only increment it and read from it.
 It's one of the simplest iterators.
-Usually used for reading from input streams like std::ifstream, std::cin.
+Usually used for reading from input streams like files in read only mode, stdin.

 - [output iterator](https://en.cppreference.com/w/cpp/named_req/OutputIterator):
 same as input iterator, output iterator is a single direction iterator, but can only used for writing to a stream.